marvinborner/bruijn/README.md

     turing-completeness isn’t a trivial
     [problem](https://cstheory.stackexchange.com/a/31321) in LC
 -   Strongly opinionated parser with strict syntax rules
--   Recursion can be implemented using combinators such as Y or ω
+-   Recursion can be implemented using combinators such as Y, Z or ω
 -   Included standard library featuring many useful functions (see `std/`)